arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 #### Remnant of Ey-La

 The room with the Stream door was once the lair of **Ey-La**, one of the king's councillors.
-After she was transformed into a Wraith and trapped underground, she made this room her domain for more than 200 years before finally retreating to the main council chamber.
+After she was transformed into a wraith and trapped underground, she made this room her domain for more than 200 years before finally retreating to the main council chamber.
 Despite her absence, the room still remembers her shadow and her presence, a mixture of fey and undead, may still be felt by a character with magical senses.

 Inside the room, the floor is covered with thin wisps of shadow.
 This shadow is only visible in total darkness; in dim or bright light it becomes invisible.
 When a character moves more than ten feet into the room, the wisps of shadow coalesce into 2d4 Shadows.
 The Shadows, like the wisps, are only visible in total darkness.

 #### Pudding Breach

-The room with the Spider door has been breached by a Black Pudding.
+The room with the spider door has been breached by a Black Pudding.
 The pudding has lived in this room for nearly a century, consuming the scrolls within and slowly clearing the shelves.
 This room is nearly emptied of scrolls.
 When the characters enter the room, the ooze will try to hide if they have a light source with them.
 If they don't or they get within the reach of the ooze, it attacks.
 It will attack the smallest character, ignoring anyone else, and it will try to flee under the shelves if reduced to less than a quarter of its maximum hit points.

 ### 1.4 Stairwells